BuizerdBroos/strava-premium/README.md

-# Strava Shoe Explorer
+# Strava Premium

+This repository is heavily inspired by https://github.com/zwinslett/strava-shoe-explore.

-This is a simple Python program for reading activity data from the Strava API, grouping those activities by the gear used during the activity and making some simple visualizations about that gear.
-This program is designed to create visualizations using data from running activities, and it assumes the type of gear used are running shoes.
-I am sure it could be repurposed for any supported exercise and gear types, but, in its current state, that is not its scope.
+This is a simple Python program for reading activity data from the Strava API, and using GenAI to recommend the next activities.

 In order to run this program, you'll need: